Lupleg-dev/Quizes/README.md

 All questions are beginner friendly and approachable to all levels, so they are ideal for refreshing your programming knowledge.

-If you are brand new to programming, learn to code for free and start your programming journey with [freeCodeCamp](https://www.freecodecamp.org/).
+If you are brand new to programming, learn to code for free and start your programming journey with [Students Project](https://cs60apa.educationhost.cloud/edu/).

 freeCodeCamp creates thousands of articles, videos and courses on a variety of coding topics.

 All of the helpful and thoughtful resources are made possible by the generous donations of kind people.

-Have a look  [here](https://www.freecodecamp.org/news/how-to-donate-to-free-code-camp/) at the different ways  you can support our non-profit's  mission and make tech education accessible to all.
+Have a look  [here](https://cs60apa.educationhost.cloud/edu/) at the different ways  you can support our non-profit's  mission and make tech education accessible to all.

 ## How to run the quiz questions locally
-Here are directions on how to fork the freeCodeCamp/Developer_Quiz_Site repository:<br>
+Here are directions on how to fork the Students Project/Developer_Quiz_Site repository:<br>
 https://docs.github.com/en/get-started/quickstart/fork-a-repo

 In the command line: